-The operating lease covers a lease term from one year to five years.
-The target groups include medium and corporations, multinational large corporations, government agencies and state enterprises having vehicle demand for services together with comprehensive supplementary services to reduce their unnecessary expenses relating to vehicle operation and management.
+The operating lease covers a lease term from one year

+to five years.
+The target groups include medium and large corporations, multinational corporations, government agencies and state enterprises having demand for vehicle services together with comprehensive supplementary services to reduce their unnecessary expenses relating to vehicle operation and management.
 The customers can choose the brand name and models of the cars including options and accessories as required.